WinstonTNguyen/THD-Adv.Programming/readme.md

 Author: Vu Thanh Nguyen Nguyen - 12403939 - Computer Engineer.

 ## Information about the course:
-Course name Advanced Programming
+Course name Advanced Programming.

-Instructor: Prof. Dr. Tobias Schaffer
+Instructor: Prof. Dr. Tobias Schaffer.

 This is a course provided in the A.I. for Smart Sensors and Actuators to familiarize students to coding, coding standards, best practices and working with Git.